jogjayr/portfolio/_posts/2015-05-16-Sometimes-I-Forget.md

 Sometimes I forget that I'm an engineer.
 No, this isn't a story of how I wonder in amazement how laypeople can't "do the simplest things with computers".
 I try to catch myself when I think like that.
 No, this story is the opposite of that.

 I've started dusting off my personal laptop again.
-For a long time, I've been playing with little bits and pieces of code on my work laptop, mostly because I didn't care about ownership issues.
+For a long time, I've been playing with little bits and pieces of code on my work laptop, mostly because it was convenient and I didn't care about ownership issues.
 But now I'm starting up a project that I might come to care about, so I need my personal laptop development-ready.

 It had gathered a little dust, metaphorically speaking.
 No `git` installed; Homebrew _and_ Macports (what was I thinking?), no Seil or Karabiner for [Home Row Arrow Keys](/Home-row-arrow-keys/).
 And of course, Citrix Receiver installed and in the top bar on startup.
 Wait, what?
 When did this happen?